Arizona Sales Tax & Audit Guide

 Shipping & Handling

-Arizona has traditional and somewhat technical rules on the taxability of shipping and delivery charges.
-Pursuant to Arizona’s regulations, a charge by the retailer for shipping and delivery charges are not taxable so long as they are separately stated on the invoice.
-However, if it is determined that the “delivery” charge has anything other than the actual cost of delivery in it, it becomes taxable.
+Arizona has somewhat technical rules on the taxability of shipping and delivery charges.
+Under Arizona’s regulations, a charge by the retailer for shipping and delivery charges are not taxable when separately stated on the invoice.
+However, charges more than the actual delivery cost may be taxable.

 Industry Specific Transaction Privilege Classifications